 Shaft

 The shaft of the pin is the thin narrow part that extends from the head to the point.
-It can vary in length, thickness, and the material it’s made from.
+It can vary in length, thickness, and the metal it’s made from.

 The length of the shaft can vary from 1/2-inch to 2-inches.